programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 ### 2.2 What about Data?

 You might ask yourself where actual data comes into the mix.
 One peculiar thing about simulations is, that not everything and sometimes even nothing in a simulation model is based 1-to-1 on quantitative data.
-This is because with simulations, 'we are not trying to model the world [...] [w]e are trying to model ideas about the world.' <a name="cite_ref_laslett1978"></a>[[Wachter, Laslett and Hammel 1978, p. xix]](#cite_note_laslett1978).
+This is because with simulations, 'we are not trying to model the world [...] [w]e are trying to model ideas about the world.'[^18].

 Data is very important for historical simulations, too, but the role it plays is different to, say, network analysis, where data is the whole basis of a network in the first place.